 Qualifying projects can be set up as either a "one step" project or as a "phased" project.
 A company seeking the capital credit must file a "Written Statement of Intent" (Form INT) with the Department of Revenue prior to the date the project is placed in service, as required by Section 40-18-191.
 If the Form INT is not received by the department before the project is placed in service, the project will not qualify for the capital credit.
 Placed in service is defined in Departmental Rule 810-2-7-.01(2)(t) as the earlier of the date the qualifying project's depreciation begins or the day the qualifying project begins a specifically designed function for the production of revenues.
-Please note the Form INT must be filed before any asset has been placed in service.
-However, for phased projects, the Form INT must be submitted before the first phase is placed in service and the capital credit cannot be utilized until the last phase is placed in service.
+Please note the Form INT must be filed before any asset has been used in the production of revenue.
+For phased projects, the Form INT must be submitted before the first phase is placed in service and the capital credit cannot be utilized until the last phase is placed in service.

 For projects that are placed in service after December 31, 2011, and in which a state project agreement has been entered into, certain carry forward and delay of credit provisions are allowed:

 Minimum statutory requirements must be met by the first year the project is placed in service and maintained annually thereafter to receive the credit.
-Each qualifying project must meet minimum statutory requirements by the first year the project is placed in service or the project becomes ineligible for the credit.
-After the first year, minimum requirements must be met to be eligible to receive the annual credit.
-However, after the first year, the law allows a project to fall below minimum employee and wage requirements for up to three of the twenty years of the life of the credit.
-No credit is available in a noncompliance year.
+The project is ineligible for the credit if the requirements are not met by the first year the project is placed in service.
+After the first year, the law allows a project to fall below minimum employee and wage requirements for up to three of the twenty years of the life of the credit; however, no credit is available in a noncompliance year.
 After the third noncompliance year, the project is disqualified from the capital credit program.

 For qualifying projects in which the investing company files Form INT with the Alabama Department of Revenue after May 22, 2009, if the qualifying project meets the minimum requirements by the first year but fails to meet such requirements in a subsequent year, the investing company shall forfeit a percentage of the capital credits claimed in the prior five years as follows:

 By regulation 810-2-7-.01, a multiple phase project is any project which will be completed in stages or phases of investment as determined by the project entity.
 This type of project will have the option of filing as one project with the capital credit beginning when the last phase is placed in service, or filing each phase as a separate project.
 If the phases are to be treated as one project, each investment stage must be identified in the project description on the Form INT filed with the Department.
-Further, the statement of intent must be filed with the Department before any stages of investment (i.e., assets) are placed in service.
-However, if each stage is to be treated as a separate project, each phase must independently meet the four requirements for the capital credit and a Form INT must be filed for each separate project.
+Form INT must be filed with the Department before any stages of investment (i.e., assets) are placed in service.

 Please note the credit begins when the placed is service date is triggered (i.e., production of revenue starts).
 If additional assets for the project will be purchased after this date, the project should be filed as a phased project to prevent these capitalized costs from being disallowed for determining the annual capital credit available.
 The capital credit will not start until the last phase (i.e., assets) of the qualifying project is in service.